Technical specification

 Error handling

-In case the access token presented to the user information endpoint is missing or is expired, an error code and a brief description about the error are returned as WWW-Authenticate header according to the OpenID Connect Core 1.0 spetsifikatsioonile.
+In case the access token presented to the user information endpoint is missing or is expired, an error code and a brief description about the error are returned as WWW-Authenticate header according to the OpenID Connect Core 1.0 specification.

 An example: